A Year in the Life of a Student

 - For those who go home, upon realizing how much they have changed or how much they value their independence at this time of their lives, it is fairly common for students to break-up with a partner who is still at home or at another institution.

 - Some students may also realize at the midterm point that they do not like their program or their classes.
 Some students may begin to explore other areas of study.
+This is a common experience, and we encourage students to chat with a STARTonTrack Facilitator or their Program Counsellor as soon as early as possible if they start to question the program they are in.

 - There are a variety of resources provided by the Learning Commons tailored to help students to manage their unique workloads.
 This includes Support Learning Groups that provide course specific support for students outside of classes to help students succeed in historically challenging courses.